great-expectations/great_expectations/docs/contributing/contributing-maturity.md

 ---
-title: Maturity Levels
+title: Levels  of Maturity
 ---

 Features and code within Great Expectations are separated into three levels of maturity: Experimental, Beta, and Production.

-   Experimental: Try, but do not rely
+* Experimental: Try, but do not rely
-   Beta: Ready for early adopters
+* Beta: Ready for early adopters
-   Production: Ready for general use
+* Production: Ready for general use

 Being explicit about these levels allows us to enable experimentation, without creating unnecessary thrash when features and APIs evolve.
 It also helps streamline development, by giving contributors a clear, incremental path to create and improve the Great Expectations code base.

 For users of Great Expectations, our goal is to enable informed decisions about when to adopt which features.